Ernesto Maceda: Third Senate term (1992–1998)

-Senate Presidency
+Senate Presidency (1996-1998)

 On October 10, 1996, the Senate was re-organized and Maceda was installed as Senate President succeeding Neptali A. Gonzales, Sr. In November of that year, Senate President Maceda delivered a speech denouncing the PEA-Amari Scandal – calling the same as the "grandmother of all scams".
 The PEA-Amari Scandal was a controversial deal involved the acquisition of 158 hectares of reclaimed land on Manila Bay that was to be converted into so-called Freedom Islands.
 The deal was forged as part of the Ramos administration's Manila Bay Master Development Plan (MBMDP).
 During this time, he was also nicknamed "Mr. Expose" by the Philippine Free Press.

 Post-senate presidency

 On January 26, 1998, he resigned as Senate President, citing loss of support by the majority of his fellow senators.
-Then Senator Neptali Gonzales, whom Maceda helped, was installed as Senate President from 1992 to 1993 and 1995 to 1996 succeeded him.
+Then Senator Neptali Gonzales, whom Maceda helped and was installed as Senate President from 1992 to 1993 and 1995 to 1996, succeeded him.
 Maceda became the new minority leader of the Senate.
-In February 1998, months before his second and last term as senator ended, Maceda ran for mayor of Manila in the 1998 presidential elections, but lost to Lito Atienza.
-Senator Juan Ponce Enrile, then the Assistant Minority Leader of the Senate became the acting minority leader even though he was also running for the presidency of the Philippines.
+In February 1998, months before his second and last term as senator ended, Maceda ran for mayor of Manila in 1998, but lost to incumbent Mayor Lito Atienza.
+Senator Juan Ponce Enrile, then the Assistant Minority Leader of the Senate became the acting minority leader even though he was also running for president of the Philippines.

-Ambassadorship (1998-2001) and later career
+Ambassadorship (1998-2001), EDSA III and later career

 After his term in the Senate ended, Maceda was appointed Philippine Ambassador to the United States (1998–2001) by President Joseph Estrada.
+In the aftermath of Estrada's deposition in EDSA II in January 2001, Maceda was among the politicians who spoke against Estrada's arrest at pro-Estrada rallies in April that preceded the May 1 riots (dubbed as EDSA III) near Malacañang Palace.
+As a result, he was arrested on May 2 during a government crackdown, though authorities released him a few days later to the custody of his lawyer Alfredo Lazaro Jr. for health reasons.

 In the 2004 elections, Maceda ran for senator under the Koalisyon ng Nagkakaisang Pilipino of presidential candidate Fernando Poe, Jr. but lost.
 He ran again in the 2013 elections, but lost his bid to return to the Senate.
-Maceda holds the distinction of being the only Filipino to have held 5 Cabinet positions in his lifetime.
+Maceda holds the distinction of being the only Filipino to have held 5 cabinet positions in his lifetime.

 In 2007, he joined the Pamantasan ng Lungsod ng Maynila and became one of the professors of the PLM College of Law.
-He wrote a thrice-weekly column for the Philippine Star, entitled "Search For Truth", and hosted his own talk show "Mr. Expose" on the radio station DZRJ-AM.
+He wrote a thrice-weekly column for the Philippine Star, entitled "Search for Truth", and hosted his own talk show Mr. Expose on the radio station DZRJ-AM.